Application Performance Metrics Monitoring¶

 Detection Frequency¶

-The execution frequency of the detection rule; default is set to 5 minutes.
+The execution frequency of the detection rule; default is 5 minutes.

 Detection Interval¶

 The time range for querying metrics each time the task is executed.
-Depending on the detection frequency, different detection intervals are available.
+Affected by the detection frequency, the selectable detection intervals may vary.

 Detection Frequency | Detection Interval (Dropdown Options) |